-I think you are mistaking "changing data" with "manipulating data".
+The second comment is that Perl is the practical extraction and report language.
+It excels at manipulating data.
+I therefore refuse to use a template system for manipulating data.I think you are mistaking "changing data" with "manipulating data".
 You'll notice in my example I didn't change a thing about the data - I just accessed the array in a different order.

 The comment about the "practical extraction and report language" being used to manipulate data is a good one.
 The native language is the best for obtaining, changing and/or sorting the data.
 But if we are extolling the merits of the "reporting" language, why do you not also use perl to actually do the reporting.
 Well, that is obvious - we need to separate our concerns and perl's internal facilities for translating data into HTML are not nearly as easy to use as a templating system.

 Model actions belong in model, not anywhere else.
 And the model is best done in pure perl.I concur.
 My model - the data arrayref in this case - is entirely in pure perl.
 And my view is entirely in the templating language.

 Your sample tt code mixes concerns.
 Data processing should be testable completely offline.. and completely free of any view.
 Mine is.
 Yours isn't.Um.
 Check again.
 All of my "data processing" was accomplished in the [1 ..
 10] - I can test that offline completely.
 It is entirely free of view.
 Re-formatting how it is displayed is a concern of the view.
 The data doesn't change.